bilalazh/New-Tab-Custom-Page/README.md

 | >meta {{Search query}} | `Searches your query with metaphor.system search engine` |

--Type `theme` theme in command bar to change the theme
+- Type `theme` theme in command bar to change the theme

 ## Themes <a name = "theme"></a>